Outbound Nodes

 This verification step helps prevent man-in-the-middle (MITM) attacks and ensures that outbound connections are established only with trusted internal systems.

-Optional SSH-specific parameters can be configured under the Advanced – SSH Configuration section.
-These settings provide fine-grained control over the protocol behavior for outbound connections, supporting alignment with internal security policies and compliance requirements.
+Optional parameters can be configured under the Advanced section.
+These settings provide fine-grained control over protocol behavior for inbound connections, allowing alignment with internal security policies and compliance requirements.

 These settings are optional but recommended when stricter protocol-level security controls are required.